nerdstein/ansible-role-w3af/README.md

 Installs W3AF, a web security scanning tool, on any Linux or UNIX system.

+By using this Ansible Role, you are automatically accepting W3AF's disclaimer for use.

+This enables W3AF's console.

 ## Requirements

 `git` should be installed and working.